benwismans/Ansible-Basic-Workshop-ENG/labs/02_NL_playbook_user.md

 # Lab 2: Playbook - User configuration
 A playbook is a description of how a system should be configured.
 This playbook contains a list of steps.
 Every step checks the current condition and adjusts it, if necessary.
 If the system already matches the description of the step, Ansible does nothing.
+We call this idempotent.

 **Tip:** Try to create your playbook so no changes are made anymore, when the playbook is run for the 2nd time.
 It's usual to run a playbook multiple times without giving any issues.